-Research indicates that a stable, supported living environment is essential to maintaining the health and well-being of people with serious mental health conditions and is integral to their recovery.
+Many PWLE live independently; however for those with more serious mental health conditions, there are a variety of supports available to them.
+Research indicates that a stable, supported living environment is essential to maintaining the health and well-being of PWLE and is integral to their recovery.
 Housing with support can generate positive outcomes, including enhanced life skills, improved health status, an increased sense of empowerment and involvement in the community.
-Research shows that maintaining and improving the housing of individuals with serious mental health conditions can contribute to a reduction in psychiatric symptoms13and therefore decrease the need for emergency and treatment services.14
+Research shows that maintaining and improving the housing of individuals with serious mental health conditions can contribute to a reduction in psychiatric symptoms and therefore decrease the need for emergency and treatment services.

-Affordable and Housing with Supports Makes Economic Sense
+Affordable Housing and Housing with Supports Makes Economic Sense

-Likewise, supportive housing is economical.
-It costs approximately $486 a day ($177,390 per year) to keep a person in a psychiatric hospital, compared to $72 per day ($26,280 per year) to house a person in the community with supports.16
+Housing designed for people with mental health conditions can contribute to significant cost savings for the health system.
+It costs $486 a day ($177,390 per year) to keep a person in a psychiatric hospital, compared to $72 per day ($26,280 per year) to house a person in the community with supports.

 Challenges to Affordable Housing

 As of July 2012, 41 percent of people receiving ODSP have a primary diagnosis of mental health/psychiatric disorders, according to a recent IPSOS survey.
-18 In Ontario, the average market rent for a one-bedroom apartment is $866.19 However, the maximum income for a single person receiving ODSP is $1075.20 For most people it is not feasible to allocate on average 80% of one’s social assistance to housing; and this situation is putting people on ODSP at risk of losing their home.21
+The maximum income for a single person receiving ODSP is $1075.
+However, in Ontario, the average market rent for a one-bedroom apartment is $866.
+For most people it is not feasible to allocate on average 80% of one’s social assistance to housing; and this situation is putting people on ODSP at risk of losing their home.

-The challenges of poverty, stigma and discrimination that persons with mental health conditions face directly impact their ability to access, find and keep housing.
+The challenges of poverty, stigma and discrimination that PWLE face directly impact their ability to access and to find and keep housing.
 Due to stigma, the typical reaction encountered by someone with a mental health condition is fear and rejection.
-Many living with a mental illness are often denied housing in the private market as a result of their psychiatric illness.
+Many PWLE are often denied housing in the private market as a result of their mental health and addictions conditions.

 Furthermore, many supportive housing projects also encounter a “not-in-my-backyard” response (NIMBYism) from neighbours, businesses, councillors, etc. This type of behaviour may include discriminating and slandering comments in person, by e-mail, or through flyers and posters which protest a new supportive housing development.